jscman/tmmax/README.md

   <img src="https://github.com/bahremsd/tmmax/blob/master/docs/images/thin_film_example.png" alt="usage_example">
 </div>

 For cases where an incoherent layer is introduced within the stack, the simulation should include averaging effects of "thick" layers.
 In tmmax, incoherent layers are denoted by `1`, while coherent layers remain as `0`.
-The following example demonstrates the configuration of the same stack with an incoherent layers:
+The following example demonstrates the configuration of the same stack with incoherent layers:

 ```python
 import jax.numpy as jnp